bahrus/be-observant/README.md

         </tr>
         <tr>
             <td>observe</td>
-            <td>Do an "up-search" -- previous siblings, parent, previous siblings of parent, etc, until an element "css matching" the value of "observe" is found</td>
+            <td>Do an "up-search" -- previous siblings, parent, previous siblings of parent, etc, until an element "css matching" the value of "observe" is found.
+Stop at any ShadowDOM boundary.</td>
         </tr>
         <tr>
             <td>observeClosest</td>